jes-sherborne/tiny-tree/README.md

 ## Performance

+Performance is highly dependent on your data and access patterns, but there are some general rules that can help.

+* For gets and queries, ArrayTree is _always_ faster than BTree, in some cases by more than 50x.
+If your data doesn't change much, you should use ArrayTree.
+* If your data changes a lot, you should use BTree.
+If you have more than 50,000 items or so with lots of adds and removes, ArrayTree may be unusably slow.
+* For queries, you should use `valuesOnly = true` if possible.
+For ArrayTree, this provides an enormous performance benefit (often 10x).
+For BTree, the performance boost is modest (typically around 5%).
+* For both ArrayTree and BTree, bulk loads are _always_ faster and provide equal or better query performance.
+If you can bulk load your data, you should.

+### Benchmarks

 For BTrees,  degree affects performance in a complicated way that depends on how you access data (especially the number of items you query at a time).
-In general, higher-degree trees have slower inserts/deletes but faster lookups.
+Up to a point, higher-degree trees have slower inserts/deletes but faster lookups.
 The following table also illustrates the substantial benefits of bulk loading.

 On a 2017 15" MacBook Pro, here are operations per second for typical operations.